sonata-project/SonataAdminBundle/Resources/doc/reference/security.rst

 however it is most likely the application requires such a feature.
 The Sonata Project includes a ``SonataUserBundle`` which integrates the ``FOSUserBundle``.

-The ``FOSUserBundle`` adds support for a database-backed user system in Symfony2.
+The ``FOSUserBundle`` adds support for a database-backed user system in Symfony.
 It provides a flexible framework for user management that aims to handle common tasks such as user login, registration and password retrieval.